 browseVignettes("SIAMCAT") # Please Note: # `browseVignettes` only works if `SIAMCAT` has been installed via Bioconductor

-If you run into any issue:
+If you have any question about

 If you use